shahabgheysari/entity-authorization/README.md

 Entity: based on entity definition!
 In my package I considered Page as an entity!
 A Form,Field,Menu can be considered as an entity.In general,I mean any object that you need to authorize,which can be accessed by logged-in user.

-The Page entity is considered (as a sample) to authorize user for visit any page(route),either by the middlewares or in views by blade commands.
+The Page entity is considered (as a sample) to authorize user for visit any page(route),either by the middlewares or in views by blade directives.

 ## Usage
 Sorry,I didn't publish it on any Package Repository.
 If you find it usefull following below steps.
 Have a good development!